 The only part-regrets are

-- I wish I could have had Di2 on my climbing bike.
+- I wish I could have had Di2 on my climbing bike which is not compatible with Di2.
 In reality, I use that bike less, so that counterbalances my slight disappointment.

-- I would definitely have gone for the EW-RS910 – the bit where the charging port is inserted into the end of the handlebar drops. that was an aesthetic mistake on my part.
+- I should definitely have gone for the EW-RS910 – the bit where the charging port is inserted into the end of the handlebar drops.
+That was an aesthetic mistake on my part.

 - In an ideal world, Di2 would be a great addition to my TT bike.
 Whilst I don’t use that bike too much I *DO* use it for important races and so it would be cool to have the shifters on the end of the aerobars to save me 10 seconds over my next HIM bike 😉